4 Billion Years On

 Annual CO₂ Saved — Bedroom Battery vs Other Individual Actions

 Approximate annual CO₂ reduction per household from common individual actions.
-Bedroom battery figure uses 1 kWh/day shifted at peak for 300 days.
+Battery-only figure uses 1 kWh/day shifted at peak for 300 days.
+Solar figure based on an 800W UK kit generating ~600 kWh/yr; solar + battery figure assumes battery captures midday solar surplus for evening use and charges overnight off-peak in winter.
 UK figures.
 All numbers are estimates with significant variation by household.

 Sources: Carbon Trust; Ofgem (grid carbon intensity); BEIS (appliance emissions); Our World in Data (flight emissions).
-Bedroom battery figure: author calculation based on NESO half-hourly carbon intensity data.
+Battery and solar figures: author calculation based on NESO half-hourly carbon intensity data and PVGIS UK yield estimates.

 The Money Calculation